burnskp/notes.nvim/README.md

     Parameters:
       {float} (`string?`) opens in a floating window if set to float

+:Journal {float}

+    Opens today's journal entry.
+Journal entries are organized by year (YYYY/YYYY-MM-DD.md format).
+If the entry doesn't exist, it will be created with a template.

+    Parameters:
+      {float} (`string?`) opens in a floating window if set to float

+:JournalFind {float}

+    Find a journal entry by filename and open it in a new buffer

+    Parameters:
+      {float} (`string?`) opens in a floating window if set to float

+:JournalGrep {float}

+    Find a journal entry by contents and open it in a new buffer

+    Parameters:
+      {float} (`string?`) opens in a floating window if set to float

 ```

 ## Configuration

 - notesDir - path to notes
 - projectNotesDir - path to project notes
+- journalDir - path to journal entries (organized by year)
+- journalTemplate - template string for new journal entries (%s is replaced with the date)
 - git:
   - auto_commit - commit the note on write
   - auto_push = push the commit automatically